biospatial Compliance

 • Data-Bearing Volumes: These volumes must be backed up to meet biospatial disaster recovery and data retention policies.
 Generally, this means the volume is a primary storage location for file archives, database files, or log files.
 The data on these volumes cannot be easily recovered or regenerated if lost.

 • Ephemeral Volumes: These volumes do not store any critical data that cannot be easily recovered or regenerated.
-Systems using an Ephemeral Volume as a root partition must store log data in a central location.
+Log data written to Ephemeral Volumes that must be retained must also be stored in another location such as a central location or a Data-Bearing Volume.
 Systems using Ephemeral Volumes can be recreated from scratch using biospatial infrastructure-as-code tools in approximately the same time as they could be restored from backup.

 • Durable Storage Services: Services like AWS S3 that offer data storage with built-in durability and reliability guarantees sufficient to meet biospatial disaster recovery and data retention policies.
 To qualify as a Durable Storage Service, the service must be able to enforce versioning at the object level.